open-cluster-management-io/open-cluster-management-io.github.io/content/en/contribute/_index.md

 weight: 5
 ---

-We know you've got great ideas for improving Open Cluster Management.
+We know you've got great ideas for improving Open Cluster Management (OCM).
 So roll up your sleeves and come join us in the community!

 ## Getting Started